timturing/k-vcc/README.md

 ## Overview

+This is a replication of the paper *Enumerating k-Vertex Connected Components in Large Graphs*

+## Implementation details

 For large-scale graph data, Python or C++ can be considered for processing.
 Since Python has high integration, it is not convenient to modify the underlying logic.
 Additionally, in terms of speed, Python is much slower than C++.
 So I use C++ to implement it.

 After deciding to use C++, I first attempted to write some code, but soon encountered a major problem: **insufficient stack space**.
 Due to the large size of the data and the involvement of subgraph decomposition and recursion, it seems impossible to allocate the graph in our memory.